Forest and Conservation Workers

-However a higher pay at AL doesn’t guarantee that you will make more because the living expenses at AL might be 2x higher than where you are currently at now.
+However, a higher pay at PA doesn’t guarantee that you will make more because the living expenses at PA might be twice as high than where you are currently at now.

-Other than that we also asked them what did they major in and here are the most popular majors that came up.
+Other than that, we also asked them what did they major in and here are the most popular majors that came up.

 Pros and Cons

-|Suitable for people who likes practical and handson work|
+|Suitable for people who likes practical and hands-on work|

-|Suitable for people who values relationships between coworkers and customers and wants to work in a friendly noncompetitive environment|
+|Suitable for people who values relationships between co-workers and customers and wants to work in a friendly non-competitive environment|

 |It is not too difficult to get into this career.
-Previous workrelated skill, knowledge, or experience is required for this career.|
+Previous work-related skill, knowledge, or experience is required to get started.|

-|Demand for this career is growing normally|
+|Demand for this career is growing|

 |Not suitable for people who likes to work with designs|

 |One of the lowest paying jobs|